sphincs/sphincsplus/README.md

 ### License

-All included code is available under the CC0 1.0 Universal Public Domain Dedication, with the exception of `rng.c`, `rng.h` and `PQCgenKAT_sign.c`, which were provided by NIST.
+All included code is available under the CC0 1.0 Universal Public Domain Dedication, with the exception of `rng.c`, `rng.h` and `PQCgenKAT_sign.c`, which were provided by NIST, and parts of `ref/haraka.c`, which are under MIT license.

 [test-ref]: https://github.com/sphincs/sphincsplus/actions/workflows/test-ref.yml/badge.svg
 [test-sha256-avx2]: https://github.com/sphincs/sphincsplus/actions/workflows/test-sha256-avx2.yml/badge.svg